(Want to receive more corruption report updates? Subscribe here!)

 Corruption is addressed by the Anti-Corruption Law (ACL) and the Criminal Code, but the laws lack clear definitions of offenses (OECD, Oct.
 2015).
 Enforcement is also inconsistent (ICS 2015).

-The Criminal Code of Mongolia forbids abuse of functions, money laundering and active and passive bribes of officials and providers.
+The Criminal Code of Mongolia forbids abuse of functions, money laundering and active and passive bribery of officials and providers.
 Punishment includes imprisonment for up to ten years and/or fines.
 The Criminal Code does not discern between officials in the private and public sector, so private sector bribery is criminalized through general provisions against bribery (OECD, Oct.
 2015).
 The ACL establishes the Independent Agency Against Corruption (IAAC) as the principal agency responsible for investigating corruption cases.
 Gifts are largely covered under corruption-related laws, but facilitation payments remain a grey area.